This post may include affiliate links; for details, see our disclosure policy.

 - 1 tablespoon olive oil

-- Smoky chipotle paprika (we used Victoria Taylor’s,; substitute smoked paprika, paprika, or chipotle powder if not available)
+- Smoky chipotle paprika (we used Victoria Taylor’s); substitute smoked paprika or paprika

 - Preheat oven to 300°F.

-- Rinse and dry the kale.
-Remove the stems, and tear or cut into large pieces.
-In a bowl, toss with 2 tablespoons olive oil.
+- Rinse the kale, then dry it completely.
+Chop the kale into large chip-sized pieces.
+In a bowl, toss the kale with the olive oil.